Design Custom Gear

 - Modal instead of rayon is even softer

-- Retro look and feel- best for vintage style prints
+- Retro looks and feel–best for vintage style prints

-- Popular as both athletic wear and fashion
+- Popular in both athletic wear and fashion

 - More form-fitting than other tees

 - Can be itchy on the skin for some people

 Plenty of great tees are competing in this category, making it hard to narrow down to just a few of the best (it also means you’ll probably like just about any tri-blend shirts you get).
 And keep in mind the price point is slightly higher than other shirts.
 That being said, here are our top three picks– the best of the best: